Lo Mejor de Marta Sánchez

 Lo Mejor de Marta Sánchez (eng.: The Best of Marta Sanchez) is the second compilation album released by the Spanish singer Marta Sánchez.
-Was released on 1 March 2005.
+This was released on 1 March 2005.
 The album included three new tracks: "Sepárate", "Caradura" and "Profundo Valor", which were promoted as singles.
-Also the singer included on this album a reworked version of her hit-single "Soldados del Amor" previously recorded with her group Olé Olé.
+Also included on this album was a reworked version of her hit-single "Soldados del Amor" previously recorded with her group Olé Olé.